habibcomsats/NVFlare/docs/examples/hello_pt.rst

 .. note::

-  Everything up to this point is completely independent of NVIDIA FLARE.
+  Everything up to this point is completely independent of [BLINDED] FLARE.
 It is just purely a PyTorch deep learning exercise.
-You will now build the NVIDIA FLARE application based on this PyTorch code.
+You will now build the [BLINDED] FLARE application based on this PyTorch code.

-Integrate NVIDIA FLARE with Local Train
+Integrate [BLINDED] FLARE with Local Train
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NVIDIA FLARE makes it easy to integrate your local train code into the NVIDIA FLARE API.
+[BLINDED] FLARE makes it easy to integrate your local train code into the [BLINDED] FLARE API.

 The simplest way to do this is to subclass the ``Executor`` class and implement one method ``execute``, which is called every time the client receives